Rashid Khan: Captaincy and the T20I Cricket World Cup

 Following the 2019 Cricket World Cup, Rashid was appointed as captain of the Afghanistan cricket team across all three formats.
 His first Test match as captain was against Bangladesh in September 2019.
 Afghanistan won the match by 224 runs.
 Rashid Khan became the first bowler for Afghanistan to take a ten-wicket haul in Tests, and was the first cricketer to score a fifty and take a ten-wicket haul in his debut match as captain in a Test match.
 In December 2019, the Afghanistan Cricket Board reappointed Asghar Afghan as the national captain across all three formats.

 In November 2020, Khan was nominated for the ICC Men's T20I Cricketer of the Decade award, winning the accolade the following month.
 In July 2021, Khan was again named the captain of Afghanistan's T20I team.
 In September 2021, Khan was named the captain of Afghanistan's squad for the 2021 ICC Men's T20 World Cup.
 However, after the squad was named, Khan stepped down as the team's captain, stating that the selection committee had not gained his consent for the team.
 On 7 November 2021, in Afghanistan's T20 World Cup match against New Zealand, Khan took his 400th wicket in Twenty20 cricket.

 In December 2022, Rashid was once again appointed as captain of Afghanistan in T20I format, after Mohammad Nabi resigned from captaincy following the 2022 ICC Men's T20 World Cup.

+In May 2024, he was named captain of Afghanistan’s squad for the 2024 ICC Men's T20 World Cup tournament.

+Rashid holds the record for the most wickets in Men's Twenty20 International cricket.
+He surpassed Tim Southee's previous record of 164 during a match against the United Arab Emirates in Sharjah on September 1, 2025.